collaborativebioinformatics/SVHack_Pangenomics/README.md

 # SVHack_Pangenomics

 ## Intro
+Genomics is the foundation for understanding the biological characteristics, evolution, and human genetic diseases of species.
+Since the launch of the Human Genome Project, millions of human genomes have been sequenced, and the cost of short read long DNA sequencing has significantly decreased.
+However, there is still some basic information in the genome that needs to be explored.

+Pan-genomics is the sum of all genomic information within a species, covering more genetic diversity than a single reference genome, which is helpful for population research.
+Not only focusing on common core gene sets in all individuals, pan genomics also includes some accessory genes not shared.
+Due to the complexity and diversity of pangenomes, more advanced tools are currently needed for analysis.

+In large-scale population genomics research, the single standard reference genome model has inherent limitations, especially in the fields of human genomic analysis, while a graph representing many genome assemblies at once have been employed as the powerful tool for pan genomic analysis, as it provides an approach for visualization and complicated structural variations.
+Also, graph genomics can be adopted to representation of linear or non-linear genomic structures, new presentation method for variations has been provided.
+Toolkits for graph genomes generation has been proposed for various applications, including PGR-TK, PGGB, PanGenie, Giraffe method and so on.

-- In large-scale population genomics research, the single standard reference genome model has inherent limitations, especially in the fields of human genomic analysis.
-Pan-Genome Research Tool Kit (PGR-TK) enabling analyses of complex pangenome structural and haplotype variation at multiple scales, which provides detailed structure and analysis on complex genomic regions which couldn’t be analyzed before.
+-Pan-Genome Research Tool Kit (PGR-TK) enabling analyses of complex pangenome structural and haplotype variation at multiple scales, which provides detailed structure and analysis on complex genomic regions which couldn’t be analyzed before.

 - We are aimed to construct a database of high variation risk regions in human genomic sequences with corresponding indexes.